import sklearn

 bash scripts/build-all.sh

-The rendered output will appear in:
+The rendered site will appear in:

 docs/